petzi53/weblog-portfolio/readme.md

 tags: []
 draft: yes
 ---

+# README

 This will become the accompanying website for my new German book "Werkzeuge und Methoden des wissenschaftlichen Arbeitens: Forschung im digitalen Zeitalter" (working title).
+In English I would call it "Reproducible research in the digital era: New tools and workflows.""

 All details like